squareops/road-to-devops/Level-1/M1-IntroductionToDevops/L15-Observability.md

 # Invest in application and infrastructure monitoring.( Prometheus, Loki, Grafana, CloudWatch, Nagios, Datadog, New Relic, Sentry )

+In DevOps, observability is referred to the software tools and methodologies that help Dev and Ops teams to log, collect, correlate, and analyze massive amounts of performance data from a distributed application and glean real-time insights.
+This empowers teams to effectively monitor, revamp, and enhance the application to deliver a better customer experience.

+## Why DevOps observability is the future and why your organization needs it

+In the past, IT businesses have used Application Performance Monitoring (APM) to monitor and enhance application performance.
+It collects and analyzes telemetry data of the applications and systems and provides valuable insights for teams to address and prevent abnormal conditions.
+However, APM is the right fit only for monolithic applications or traditional distributed applications.
+It is because in those applications, the new code is released regularly and workflows and dependencies are well-known and easy to identify.

+But in the present world, the highly distributed nature of the applications has made APM obsolete.
+Organizations today are leveraging DevOps practices, including agile development, continuous integration & continuous deployment (CI/CD), to deliver applications faster than ever.
+And, APM can't stay abreast.
+The DevOps ecosystem required high-quality telemetry data to create accurate, context-rich, fully-correlated information of every application.
+Therefore, organizations need DevOps observability to gain high visibility of their complex application ecosystem, understand any change (planned or unplanned), and stay ahead of the curve.

 ![](Images/monitoring.png)

+## To do a good job with monitoring and observability, your should have the following:

+- Reporting on the overall health of systems (Are my systems functioning?
+Do my systems have sufficient resources available?).
+- Reporting on system state as experienced by customers (Do my customers know if my system is down and have a bad experience?).
+- Monitoring for key business and systems metrics.
+- Tooling to help you understand and debug your systems in production.
+- Tooling to find information about things you did not previously know (that is, you can identify unknown unknowns).
+- Access to tools and data that help trace, understand, and diagnose infrastructure problems in your production environment, including interactions between services.

+## How to implement monitoring and observability

+Monitoring and observability solutions are designed to do the following:

+- Provide leading indicators of an outage or service degradation.
+- Detect outages, service degradations, bugs, and unauthorized activity.
+- Help debug outages, service degradations, bugs, and unauthorized activity.
+- Identify long-term trends for capacity planning and business purposes.
+- Expose unexpected side effects of changes or added functionality.

+**Below we have mentioned few Logging and Monitoring tools, please go through the following:**

 #### What is Grafana and Prometheus?